 In 2017 the MaLisa Foundation presented the study “Audiovisual Diversity” conducted by the University of Rostock.
 The study revealed a serious on-screen gender imbalance in German film and television productions.
 As a next step the MaLisa Foundation partnered with different institutes to conduct further research into the representation of women and men on social media platforms.

 What is more, the gender portrayals in the 100 most successful YouTube channels are based on seemingly outdated stereotypes: Women offer make-up tutorials and present their hobbies (cooking, crafts and beauty), while men cover a broader variety of topics: from entertainment to music to games, comedy and politics.
 While women tend to film their videos in their private surroundings, men are more visible in public spaces.
-This also applies to Instagram, where women are especially successful, when they conform to certain beauty standards.
+This also applies to Instagram, where women are especially successful when they conform to certain beauty standards.
 For the most part they are very thin with long hair and they mainly deal with the topics of fashion, food and beauty.
-Female self-staging takes place only in a very limited corridor.
-These two results have also been observed in music videos that are mostly consumed via YouTube today: We still see the majority of women being portrayed in a very sexualized manner and often as inferior to men.
+Female self-staging takes place in a very limited corridor.
+Similar results have also been observed in music videos which are mostly consumed via YouTube today: We still see the majority of women being portrayed in a very sexualized manner and often as inferior to men.
 Female artists are underrepresented in the top 100 charts.
 The ratio of male vs female artists has been 2:1 for a number of years.

 But a deeper glance at the industry shows that these stereotypical representations are not solely due to personal interests.
 The surveyed creators point to hurdles that make it difficult to break out of the beauty theme and explore new genres such as comedy or politics.
 They report narrow viewer expectations and critical, sometimes malicious comments as soon as they stray away from those expectations.